 Not all opportunities are created equal.
-And while there’s no such thing as a sure thing, CCC Export Sales Manager Antony Rizk says there are some signs exporters can look for to help decide which opportunities are worth the most time and effort.
+And while there’s no such thing as a sure thing, CCC Account Director Antony Rizk says there are some signs exporters can look for to help decide which opportunities are worth the most time and effort.

 The “time” part of the equation is key.
 Rizk says that when it comes to nurturing deals with foreign governments, patience is a definite virtue.

 “It can take two to five years in a new market to really build the relationships you need and to get through all the gates to win to a contract,” Rizk explains.
 “As an exporter, you need to be prepared for the long haul — which is why validating your opportunities is so important.”

 Rizk says the following questions go a long way toward validating opportunities: